UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

 We decided against this, to have less switches, yet
 I think that it would be fine: I feel me and BC are a great team.

-- [ ] Suggest RB doing the introduction again
+- [DONE] Suggest RB doing the introduction again

 I predicted 6 learners, where BC predicted 15.
 BC was right: I would say on average we had 15 learners.
 I did write down 17 unique attendant names,